H0BB5/fire-ai/README.md

 - Just finished updating the fire tag to the database

-- Get initial data to show up on the form when a tag exists
+- Get initial data to show up on the form when a tag exists // Done
 - Get OPEN AI to fill form with data that it can retrieve
 - maybe hide form until the text extraction is first attempted
 - loading animation for the open ai / text extraction